 Murray Energy Corp. is a major coal producer in Northern Appalachia and is going through a bankruptcy restructuring.
 It reported about 40.3 million tons of coal production across six of its top mines in the region, decreasing slightly from 40.5 million tons in the previous period.

-Production from each of the company's longwall coal mines was relatively stable from 2018 to 2019, with the greatest percent change occurring at the Harrison County mine.
-There, production declined by about 5.6% to 6.8 million tons.
+Production from each of the company's longwall coal mines was relatively stable from 2018 to 2019, with the greatest percent change occurring at the Harrison County mine, where production declined about 5.6% to 6.8 million tons.

-In a bankruptcy court declaration filed by Murray Energy Holdings Co.
-President, CEO and CFO Robert Moore in October 2019, the executive pointed to falling demand across U.S. coal producers' conventional markets as the cause of the company's recent financial distress.
+In a bankruptcy court declaration that Murray Energy Holdings Co.
+President, CEO and CFO Robert Moore filed in October 2019, the executive pointed to falling demand across U.S. coal producers' conventional markets as the cause of the company's recent financial distress.

 "The impact of depressed demand and pricing in both domestic and international markets has hit Murray hard in recent months: customers with pre-existing commitments have simply refused to accept delivery, and with export markets closed there is simply no alternative market to place product, resulting in the temporary idling of mining operations," Moore wrote.